JanuarySnow/Nomad/README.md

 I dont know about 4k, or ultrawide, but please let me know how that works out if you do have it.

-This list requires a total install size of 256GB ( of which 100GB is Download size, and 156GB is install files )
+This list requires a total install size of around 170GB ( of which around 70GB is Download size, and around 100GB is install files )

 ## MAJOR FEATURES